 You can also study this course:

-Our BA (Hons) Film production course will see you developing your skills and knowledge in how films go from concept to screen.
+Do you have a passion for film?
+Do you want bring stories to life?
+Our BA (Hons) Film Production course will see you developing your skills and knowledge in how films go from concept to screen.
 Work behind the camera and explore all aspects of production, from casting and scouting locations, to managing budgets and measuring the success of films.

-Working between our High Wycombe campus and Pinewood Studio base, you’ll be able to get a feel for life on set, and with the support of our expert-lecturers develop your skills and understanding of this fast-paced industry.
+Studying at both our High Wycombe campus and teaching base at Pinewood Studios, you’ll be able to get a feel for life on set, develop your skills and understanding of this fast-paced industry, all right in the hustle and bustle of a working studio.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.